arijit69-web/BackEnd-Development-in-JavaScript/13. Version Control with GIT/How Git works internally.md

 # How Git works internally?

-- Whenever you actually make changes to your repository,inside the .git folder there is an objects folder, inside that objects folder, we actually stores a directory, inside which the directory name is the first 2 charcaters of the corresponding hash and inside that directory we have this file which is having the remaining 38 hash characters as the key.
+- Whenever you actually make changes to your repository, inside the .git folder there is an objects folder, inside that objects folder, we actually stores a directory, inside which the directory name is the first 2 charcaters of the corresponding hash and inside that directory we have this file which is having the remaining 38 hash characters as the key.
 Key : Directory Name(0d) + File Name(ec2239efc....)

 Example 1: